MassTransit/MassTransit/docs/usage/sagas/automatonymous.md

 ## Introduction

-[Automatonymous][1] is a state machine library for .NET and provides a C# syntax to define a state machine, including states, events, and behaviors.
+Automatonymous is a state machine library for .NET and provides a C# syntax to define a state machine, including states, events, and behaviors.
 MassTransit includes Automatonymous, and adds instance storage, event correlation, message binding, request and response support, and scheduling.
-Like MassTransit, Automatonymous is free, open-source, and Apache 2.0 licensed.

-::: tip V6
+::: tip V8
-Automatonymous is now included by default with _MassTransit_.
+Automatonymous is no longer a separate NuGet package and has been assimilated by _MassTransit_.
 In previous versions, an additional package reference was required.
-If _MassTransit.Automatonymous_ was previously used, it must be removed as it is no longer compatible.
+If _Automatonymous_ is referenced, that reference must be removed as it is no longer compatible.
 :::

 ### State Machine